code-pushup/cli/tools/jsdoc-annotation-transformer/README.md

 - The type name
 - A description explaining the type is derived from a Zod schema
-- A link to the models reference documentation
+- A link to the type reference documentation

 ## Example